JLByrne21/JLByrne21/README.md

-Graduate Software Engineer at THG
+Software engineer at Starling Bank